josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 Fellows and Policy Fellows -- which are ISOC-funded and controlled programs that should not show up in an IETF budget.
-(The ISOC Fellows and Policy Fellows programs encourage, respecitvely, technologists from emerging and developing economies and policy experts from around the world to interact with the IETF community.)
+(The ISOC Fellows and Policy Fellows programs encourage, respectively, technologists from emerging and developing economies and policy experts from around the world to interact with the IETF community.)
 A commentor mentioned that this sounded like